tc39/proposal-temporal/docs/plaintime.md

 The `duration` argument is an object with properties denoting a duration, such as `{ hours: 5, minutes: 30 }`, or a string such as `PT5H30M`, or a `Temporal.Duration` object.
 If `duration` is not a `Temporal.Duration` object, then it will be converted to one as if it were passed to `Temporal.Duration.from()`.

-The `overflow` parameter has no effect in the default ISO calendar, because the units of hours, minutes, and seconds are always the same length and therefore not ambiguous.
-However, it may have an effect in other calendars where those units are not always the same length.

 Adding a negative duration is equivalent to subtracting the absolute value of that duration.